-Highwalls: the most prominent remnant of abandoned surface mines are vertical or near vertical rock faces created as the surface is excavated.
-These hazards cause deaths and injuries each year, generally as a result of citizens falling from or driving over the highwall or being struck with falling debris.
+Highwalls: the most prominent remnant of abandoned surface mines is vertical or near vertical rock faces created as the surface is excavated.
+These hazards cause deaths and injuries each year, generally as a result of citizens falling from or driving over the highwall or being struck by falling debris.
 Reclamation of highwalls enhances economic opportunity by returning sites to a more productive condition.
-To date, the AML Programs have reclaimed more than 929 miles of highwall (roughly the driving distance from New York City to Jacksonville, Florida).
+To date, the AML Programs have reclaimed more than 960 miles of highwall (more than the straight-line distance from Washington, DC to Miami).

 Mine shafts and portals: left over from underground mining, these hazards dot the countryside throughout historic coal mining regions.
 Shafts and portals are often difficult to see and can be quite lethal, especially where there is risk of unsuspecting or overly adventurous citizens falling into deep underground chasms.
 Adventurous people or children entering abandoned mines via these openings can encounter a variety of potentially hazardous mine gases which can cause them to become ill or even die.
-Hazards associated with more than 46,000 open mine shafts and portals have been abated by the AML programs.
+Hazards associated with more than 43,978 open mine shafts and portals have been abated by the AML programs.

 Mine subsidence events: the hidden danger that remains from the vast legacy of underground mining throughout the country.
-Collapse of the unsupported underground voids results in openings (often called caveholes or sinkholes) or depressions that form at the surface which can buckle streets and sidewalks, damage underground utilities, or damage or destroy homes and other structures built above the abandoned mine.
-In Pennsylvania, over 9% of the state's total land area is underlain by abandoned underground coal mines.
-A recent GIS analysis done in Allegheny County, Pennsylvania

-(where the City of Pittsburgh is located) found that there were 537,668 buildings within the county boundary, of which, 229,025 buildings (42.6%) are at risk of mine subsidence due to their location over confirmed underground mining sites.
+Collapse of the unsupported underground voids results in openings or depressions that form at the surface which can buckle streets and sidewalks, damage underground utilities, or damage or destroy homes and other structures built above the abandoned mine.
+In Pennsylvania, over 9% of the state's total land area is underlain by abandoned underground coal mines impacting 43 of the state's 67 counties.
+A recent GIS analysis done in Allegheny County, Pennsylvania (where the City of Pittsburgh is located) found that there were 537,668 buildings within the county boundary, of which, 229,025 buildings (42.6%) are at risk of mine subsidence due to their location over confirmed underground mining sites.
 In the City of Pittsburgh alone, there are 114,517 buildings within the city boundary, of which, 41,841 buildings (36.5%) are at risk of mine subsidence.
 To date the AML Program has reclaimed more than 9,800 acres of subsidence prone areas stabilizing many 1000s of homes, buildings and other infrastructure.
 These concealed hazards are often un-inventoried until a problem emerges, at which point they become either a "new" high priority site, or an "AML emergency".